What is cellulite?

-- And all these have to be combined with clean eating, vigorous exercise (Yoga and Pilates don't really work) and sugar/smoke/alcohol/contraceptive pill avoidance, if some good results are to be expected
+And all these have to be combined with healthy eating, vigorous exercise (relaxing Yoga and Pilates don't count) and sugar/smoke/alcohol/contraceptive pill avoidance, if some good results are to be expected.

 That is how cellulite is reduced: by attacking it on all seven fronts.

 Check our "How to get rid of cellulite?" guide

 We have put several months of hard work, lots of love and all our knowledge and 18-year experience in our detailed "How to get rid of cellulite" guide, comprising 60+ tips.
 It really contains (almost) everything you need to know to combat cellulite - so make sure you check it out!